 Based on these findings we have used digital fingerprints in this work for age-group estimation.
 Our foremost objective is to identify children's fingerprints and differentiate them from those of an adult.
-The definition of the age of child is adopted according to Indian law that is up to 14 years for fixing criminal responsibility.
-[16].
+The definition of the age of child is adopted according to Indian law that is up to 14 years for fixing criminal responsibility 16.
 Our experimental results clearly showcased the feasibility of digital fingerprints in estimating human age group so that we can easily classify fingerprints by differentiating child's fingerprints from that of an adult.

-The paper is organized as follows: In Part II, we have discussed about the Curvelet transform based feature extraction and our proposed approach for age-group estimation.
-Part III describes our experimental setup Part IV deals with Results and discussion and Part V concludes the paper.
+The paper is organized as follows: In Part 2, we have discussed about the Curvelet transform based feature extraction and our proposed approach for age-group estimation.
+Part 3 describes our experimental setup and results.
+In Part 4 we discuss the result outcome and in Part 5 we conclude the paper.